jfrog/frogbot/README.md

 ### Using Frogbot with GitHub Actions

-For a super quick start, we created GitHub Actions templates under [templates/github-action](templates/github-actions/).
+For a super quick start, we created [GitHub Actions templates](templates/github-actions/README.md#github-actions-templates) under [templates/github-action](templates/github-actions/).

-Here's a structure of a recommanded frogbot.yml file:
+Here's a recommanded structure of a `frogbot.yml` workflow file:

 ```yml
 name: "Frogbot"